 Registration is the process of signing up and paying for classes for a particular semester.
 Students may attend classes at UAA only after they have properly completed the registration process for the course.
-Course offerings, dates, times, deadlines and other important registration details specific to each semester are included in that semester’s class listing through UAOnline.
+Course offerings, dates, times and other important registration details specific to each semester are included in that semester’s class listing through UAOnline.
 Not every course listed in this catalog is offered each semester.

 It is the responsibility of the student to become familiar with UAA policies, procedures and deadlines.
 Refer to the academic calendar for specific deadlines.
 Students are expected to register only for course sections that they plan to attend and to complete all courses for which they register.

 Students may register in person or use the UAOnline web registration system during the dates published in the academic calendar.
 Noncredit, continuing education unit (CEU), and professional development (500-level) courses have unique registration processes; interested students are advised to contact the appropriate school or college for more information.

 The university holds students academically and financially responsible for their registration.
 Students who change their plans or become unable to attend must officially drop or withdraw from their courses within published deadlines in order to avoid a final grade of F for nonattendance.
 Courses must be dropped within the 100 percent refund period to avoid tuition assessment.
 Refer to the academic calendar for specific deadlines.